-Fox draws audience of 111.3 million for Super Bowl
+Fox draws audience of 111.3M for Super Bowl, down slightly

-NEW YORK (AP) -- Fox drew an audience of 111.3 million viewers for the first Super Bowl to go to overtime, falling just shy of the audience for football's ultimate game over the last three years.
+NEW YORK (AP) -- Fox drew an audience of 111.3 million viewers for the first Super Bowl to go into overtime, a smaller audience than the game has had in the last two years but still ranking among the biggest for a television program in the United States.

-The Nielsen company said that the top Super Bowl audience - and the biggest for any American TV show - was the 114.4 million who saw the New England Patriots beat the Seattle Seahawks in 2015.
+The top Super Bowl audience - and the biggest for any American TV show - was the 114.4 million viewers who saw the New England Patriots beat the Seattle Seahawks in 2015, according to the Nielsen company.

-That 2015 game also had a last-minute ending, but couldn't match this year, when the Patriots beat the Atlanta Falcons 34-28 in overtime.
-The late rally may actually have handicapped Fox: The Falcons led 28-3 at one point and the game was looking like a rout.
+Viewership for the Patriots' come-from-behind 34-28 win over the Atlanta Falcons on Sunday had a relatively modest start, perhaps because the Falcons don't have much of a national profile.
+The game also looked like a rout in the third quarter, and some 4 million viewers slipped away around the time the Falcons took at 28-3 lead, Nielsen said.

+People returned as the Patriots came alive.
+During overtime, the game had its biggest audience of 117.7 million, Nielsen said Monday.
+The overall audience figure of 111.3 million is an average of how many people were watching during a typical minute, taking into account the game's peaks and valleys.

 Last year's Denver-Carolina game reached an audience of 111.9 million.